Registered Student Organizations

 The Student Government Association is committed to continual support for your RSO.
 If there's anything that we can do, please do not hesitate to let us know.
 Whether it is emergency financing, support with funding guidelines, or something else, we strive to make the process seamless.

 • Emergency Funding: The SGA allocates funds each year for the purpose of emergency funding meant to ensure an RSO will not have to cancel an event vital to its mission due to unforeseen circumstances.
-The application may be filled out through Campus Pulse and is linked below.
+The application may be filled out through Campus Pulse.
+Currently, the form is not out, but will be soon.
+Upon release, it will be published onto the site.
+All additional questions should be directed to the Finance Subcommittee.

 Additional RSO Resources